coveo/source.coveo.com/_posts/2021-10-05-query-suggest-and-multi-threading.md

 myParData.map(x => x * 2) // accomplished via map-reduce style parallelism
 ```

 These are very nice abstractions - you can write parallel code without considering locks, pools, thread status, etc. But you can also get yourself in trouble.
-Like all abstractions, details of the underlying implementation can [leak out](https://en.wikipedia.org/wiki/Leaky_abstraction), causing the facade of simplicity to crumble.
+Like all abstractions, details of the underlying implementation can leak out, causing the facade of simplicity to crumble.
 This is exactly what we found to happen while experimenting with new Query Suggest features.

 ## What can go wrong, and how to fix it

 In the preceding section, you may have found yourself thinking: "this is very nice, but when we’re sending this work out to threads, *which* threads are we sending them to?".
 This is a natural worry for programmers.
 In less abstracted interfaces, we typically have to concern ourselves with managing the creation and deletion of threads, or managing a limited pool of threads and a queue of tasks.
 Threads (and the CPU cores to execute them) are a limited resource, after all.

-So, what actually happens when you schedule a Future (listing 1)?
+So, what actually happens when you schedule a Future (Listing 1)?
 There’s a hint in the listing: on the second line we import `ExecutionContext.Implicits.global`.
 The global execution context is essentially a dynamically growing and shrinking global static thread pool with a maximum of 256 threads (that is, it’s shared by the entire program, and can be executing up to 256 tasks at a time).
 This import statement adds this global thread pool as an implicit argument in the namespace.
 Thus, any Future we declare (without targeting another execution context explicitly) will be scheduled on this thread pool.

-What about the parallel collections (listing 2)?
+What about the parallel collections (Listing 2)?
 To make a short story even shorter: it uses the same global static threadpool.
 Here we have no hint.
 It’s simply an implementation detail of the parallel collections.

 What this means for Query Suggest is that making use of both of these features can cause "waiting" tasks (i.e., IO bound) and "working" tasks (i.e., CPU bound) to compete for threads on the same small pool of threads!
 This is a classic anti-pattern in multi threaded programming.